 Conclusion

-These are just a few ways you can stay sane in a stressful work environment.
-If you’re feeling overwhelmed, try to identify your stressors and find ways to avoid or minimize them.
-Additionally, make time for yourself to relax and do something you enjoy each week.
+These are just a few ways to stay sane in a stressful work environment.
+If you’re feeling overwhelmed, identify your stressors and find ways to avoid or minimize them.
+Also, make time to relax and do something you enjoy each week.
 Finally, practice deep breathing exercises when stress starts to build up.
 By following these tips, you’ll be on your way to a less stressful and more productive work life.

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.